QG-666/QG-666.github.io/index.md

 # Welcome to My Personal Homepage

 ## About Me
 Hello!
-I'm [Your Name], currently an undergraduate student at The Hong Kong Polytechnic University, majoring in Electronic and Information Engineering.
+I'm Qigang Zhang, currently an undergraduate student at The Hong Kong Polytechnic University, majoring in Electronic Information Engineering.
 I am expected to graduate in June 2025.

 ## Research Interests
 - Image Processing